-Meje can feel like any of small coastal towns with its oversized multi-units houses, seafront promenade, beach bars and a hectic parking situation.
-Yet, you are still within 20-minute walking distance from Split old town.
-Also, Meje is a hilly neighbourhood, so count on some uphill walking if you choose to stay here.
+Meje can feel like any of small coastal towns with its oversized multi-units houses, seafront promenade, beach bars, and a hectic parking situation.
+Yet, you are still within 20-minute walking distance from the Split old town.
+Also, Meje is a hilly neighborhood, so count on some uphill walking if you choose to stay here.

 Here you will find self-catering apartments and just a couple of small hotels.

-Hotel Cvita offers outstandingly large rooms, lovely views over the sea and the city, fabulous pool area, excellent breakfast and friendly staff.
+Hotel Cvita offers outstandingly large rooms, lovely views over the sea and the city, a fabulous pool area, excellent breakfast, and friendly staff.

 Studio apartment Lju on the Beach offers simple accommodation in a lovely property with wonderful garden and right by the sea.

 One-bedroom beachfront apartment Mala Tereza is compact but well-appointed with a long balcony perfect for dining al fresco and chilling out.